 I had tea with Mrs. Karloff again a few nights later, and she told me to call her Evie.
 I picked her brain for more stories and told her of my dream to be a makeup artist like Jack Pierce and Dick Smith.
 I'd spent the summer of 1970 creating character makeups on myself, and showed her the photos I'd taken of them.
 Evie was most patient, looking carefully at all my makeup photos and answering my many questions.
 She gave me great encouragement and told me to keep at it.

 Soon after she left Hong Kong and I began corresponding with her by mail to the UK.
 We both wrote aerogrammes, light-weight blue pre-paid airmail things designed to save writers the cost of postage with frequent international mailings.
-I still have all of Evie’s aerogrammes - and when I scan them, I will share them here, even though they talk mostly of our mutual family stuff.
+I still have all of Evie’s aerogrammes.
+When I scan them, I may share some here, even though they talk mostly of our family stuff.

 On the first enclosed page, a Rolex advert, were words scrawled in blue pen: “Dear Mark, Think this will interest you.
 Best wishes to you all

 It did interest me.
-And although I've lost many things during many moves over many decades, I still have the entire article, still unfolded.
+Although I've lost many things during many moves over many decades, I still have the entire article, still unfolded.
 It's a treasure I will always keep - along with my equally treasured memories of Evelyn Karloff.